With eviction moratorium gone comes added stress

 "We're seeing all of those feelings we saw at the beginning coming back," she said.

-Dr. Needle said the surge of the Delta variant to facing evictions is increasing people's stress loads in an already stressful time.
+Needle said the surge of the delta variant to facing evictions is increasing people's stress loads in an already stressful time.

 Valerie said she has no choice but to be strong for and her daughter.